Soccer-Spurs condemn trio for COVID-19 protocol breach in Christmas party | Sports-Games

 "We are extremely disappointed and strongly condemn this image showing some of our players with family and friends together at Christmas... " a Spurs spokesperson said in a statement released to British media on Saturday.
 "The rules are clear, there are no exceptions, and we regularly remind all our players and staff about the latest protocols and their responsibilities to adhere and set an example.
 The matter will be dealt with internally."

 Reguilon was named among the substitutes for Spurs' Premier League game at home to Leeds United on Saturday, while Lamela and the injured Lo Celso were both left out of the squad.
-West Ham said they were disappointed by Lanzini's actions and that the matter was dealt with internally.
-The 27-year-old came off the bench in West Ham's win at Everton on Friday.
+Asked about the incident after his side's 3-0 win over Leeds, Tottenham manager Jose Mourinho said he was disappointed.

-"The Club has set the highest possible standards with its protocols and measures relating to COVID-19 so we are disappointed to learn of Manuel Lanzini's actions," a West Ham spokesperson said.
-Lanzini said he took full responsibility for his actions.
+"We give the players all the education and it was a negative surprise for us," he told reporters.
+"We know what we are internally.
+We don't need to tell you the consequences, how we approached that negative surprise."